david115599/RoverWing/docs/index.rst

   - two additional I2C sensors

-The RoverWing uses same connectors for power supply, motors, encoders, and I2C sensors as the REV Robotics hub used in First Tech Challenge  robotics competition, so it can be easily used with the same motors and sensors.
+The RoverWing uses same connectors for power supply, motors, encoders, and I2C sensors as the `REV Robotics Expansion hub <http://www.revrobotics.com/rev-31-1153/>`_ used in `First Tech Challenge <https://www.firstinspires.org/robotics/ftc>`_  robotics competition, so it can be easily used with the same motors and sensors.

 Hardware
 ========